-Getting a massage is supposed to reduce your stress levels, and can potentially offer a variety of other health benefits.
-It’s a valuable care option for many individuals with chronic illnesses, and an affordable special occasion splurge for those trying to fit a luxurious escape into a busy schedule and tight budget.
+Getting a massage reduces your stress levels and offers a variety of other health benefits.
+It’s a valuable care option for many individuals with chronic illnesses and an affordable special occasion splurge for those trying to fit a luxurious escape into a busy schedule and tight budget.

-Millions of Americans frequent massage parlors every year for various reasons, and the last thing anyone wants to think about during this ritual of relaxation is being on guard against an attack that could cause them permanent physical and psychological harm.
+Millions of Americans frequent massage parlors annually for various reasons.
+The last thing anybody wants to consider during this relaxation ritual is being on guard against an attack that could cause them permanent physical and psychological harm.

 Assault-Enabling Policies Have Not Truly Changed

-The issue of sexual assault in massage parlors gained significant news coverage in November of 2017, when reports surfaced of more than 180 sexual assaults at Massage Envy spa locations across the country.
-These reports also brought to light Massage Envy’s corporate policy of protecting the brand at all costs, by dismissing customer complaints, refusing to involve law enforcement or state regulatory boards, and harassing any survivors who took legal action.
+The issue of sexual assault in massage parlors gained significant news coverage in November of 2017 when reports surfaced of more than 180 sexual assaults at Massage Envy spa locations across the country.
+These reports also highlighted Massage Envy’s corporate policy of protecting the brand at all costs by dismissing customer complaints, refusing to involve law enforcement or state regulatory boards, and harassing any victims who took legal action.

-The new policy requires that accusers be given an opportunity to make a private call to the authorities, but it does not require location managers to make any reports themselves.
+The new policy requires that accusers be allowed to make a private call to the authorities, but it does not need location managers to make any reports themselves.
 It also calls for annual therapist background checks, which serve no purpose as long as therapists’ crimes go unreported, making those crimes impossible to discover through said background checks.

-- A limited pool of qualified therapists that has not kept pace with demand, making facilities unwilling to be selective about hiring and retaining staff
+A limited pool of qualified therapists has yet to keep pace with demand, making facilities unwilling to be selective about hiring and retaining staff.

 Here in Georgia, for example, the board of massage therapy claims that it can’t possibly be expected to keep a record of massage therapists’ crimes, even when those crimes have received a conviction or high-profile news coverage.
 This indifference to regulating the massage industry, the very purpose for which the board supposedly exists, shows no signs of improving after recent events.